kendraperry/li-retention/readme.txt

 DATA INTERPRETATION
   1) Open one of your output files from the folder you selected in RStudio (line 71 - INPUT NEEDED (2)) - it should have a filename such as fa14-output.txt
-  2) The top section shows the name of the term and the first few data points imported
+  2) The top section shows the name of the term and the first few data points imported.
+This is just transcribed from your Excel file.
+No interpretation of these lines is necessary.

     SUMMARIES
       3) The Term-to-Term Summary shows totals of the different categories of students, percentages for LI students and non-LI students retained in the following term, and the difference in the percentages.
 A positive number for the difference indicates that more LI students were retained; a negative number indicates that a higher percentage of non-LI students were retained.